lucasbrtz/codecademy-fullstack-projects/README.md

-# codecademy-fullstack-projects
+# Codecademy Full-Stack Software Engineer Projects

-All Projects of Full-Stack Software Engineer Career Path
+This is a list of all projects of [Codecademy Full-Stack Software Engineer Career Path](https://www.codecademy.com/career-journey/full-stack-engineer).

+## Learn HTML